-- 1. In the navigation pane, expand the Configuration > Device folders.
+- 1. In the navigation pane, expand Configuration > Device.

 - 2. Click Preference Setting.

 - 3. Enable polling or hot swap detection.

 - 4. Configure the frequency to poll the device.

 - 5. Click Apply.

 Preference Setting field descriptions

 Use the data in the following table to use the Preference Setting tab.